microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 ---

-Team Discussion Q: How does FHIR improve on previous standards?
+Team Discussion Q: What is FHIR and how does FHIR improve on previous standards?
 (10 minutes)

 ---